Dabaotai Western Han Dynasty Mausoleum: Tombs

 In the south cypress wall is a door of about 3 m high and 3.6 m wide.
 A gilded bronze door knocker, 24.5 cm, is made in the shape of a beast head.
 The beast head was used to ward off evil spirits.
 Bronzeware, which was quite common in Qin and Western Han dynasty tombs was almost completely replaced by ironware by the Eastern Han dynasty.
 Dabaotai represents this transition period.
 An iron axe found inside the tomb was stamped with the character 渔 for Yuyang, the name of the county near Guangyang where the item was made.

 Inside the tomb, the chambers are well preserved.
 In Liu Jian's tomb, the antechamber replicates the master's sitting room.
 To the north is the burial chamber, which contains a five-layered casket made from the yellow catalpa tree.
 Yellow catalpa, also called Chinese catalpa, was a rare wood that appears only in imperial tombs of the Western Han dynasty.
 Scrap pieces of jade and a jade pillow in the burial chamber suggests that the body had been clothed in a jade suit.

 Though the tomb was looted, some 400 pieces of bronze, jade, agate, silk, lacquer, and pottery artifacts have been recovered along with household wares.
 Several clay pots in the hallways stored rice and chestnuts.
 Others stored pork, chicken, pheasant, rabbit, swan goose and carp.
 Bones of a cat, collared crow, goats and oxen were also found.
-Buried in an hallway outside the cypress wall are remnants of three horses and one leopard.
+Buried in a hallway outside the cypress wall are remnants of three horses and one leopard.
 In all, the tombs have 11 horses and three chariots.
 One of the chariots, painted black and red, is adorned with gold-plated hardware.
 Scattered throughout the outer parts of the tomb are terra cotta clay figurines of maid servants.
 Eight ivory pieces from a liubo game set were found in the antechamber and inner hallway.
 Four of the pieces have a carved flying dragon on the oblique side.
 The other four pieces have a carved leaping tiger.